datazip-inc/olake-ui/api-contract.md

   {
     "name": "string",  // we have to make sure in database that it must also unique according to project id (for doubt let us discuss)
     "type": "string",
-    "version":"string", // this field need to be shown on frontend as well, i discussed at time of design as well "config": "json"
+    "version":"string", // this field need to be shown on frontend as well, we discussed at time of design as well "config": "json"
   }
   ```